os-rooney/os-rooney/README.md

 ## About me

-- 🇩🇪 I'm web developer and live in Bonn, germany
+- 🇩🇪 I'm web developer and live in Bonn, Germany
-- 🧑‍💼 I work as IT manager at [Schiller Language School] in Bonn, Germany
+- 🚀 I work as IT manager at [Schiller Language School] in Bonn, Germany
 - 🏫 Certified webmaster (ILS), Hamburg
 - 📚 I’m currently learning React
 - 👯 I’m looking to collaborate with other web developers